10 Different Ways to Include Your Loved Ones in Your Wedding

 2. Site Styling

-If you're doing the reception decorations yourself, you'll probably need an able-bodied crew to help do everything from arranging the tables and chairs to setting down the place cards.
-To take the drudgery out of hanging up a zillion string lights, turn the setup into a festive pizza party.
+If you're doing the reception decoration setup yourself, you'll probably need an able-bodied crew to help do everything from arranging the tables and chairs to setting down the place cards.
+To take the drudgery out of hanging up a zillion string lights, have breakfast or lunch delivered for everyone.

 3. Program Distributing

 Depending on the venue, you'll probably want at least two people to hand out your programs.
-This easy duty puts some of your favorite people front and center—and lets them enjoy the rest of the day worry-free.
+This easy duty puts some of your favorite people front and center—and lets them enjoy the rest of the day.

 Often wrongly considered "guy" domain, ushering is a task females can perform too.
 If you need to work teens, capable family members or a few extra friends into the celebration, here's your opportunity.

-Remember all the kids who kept Princess Diana's train in check?
+Remember all the kids who kept Princess Diana and Meghan Markle's trains in check?
 If your train is even one-tenth as long, you'll probably need a few little ones (or a friend or two) to help keep the fabric flowing.

 6. Ceremony Singing